Molly Shannon: Career

 In 2004, she starred in a short-lived Fox network television series Cracking Up.
 That same year, she guest starred in an episode of Scrubs and starred as Mrs. Baker in the film Good Boy!
 In 2006, Shannon was featured in the Sofia Coppola-directed movie Marie Antoinette as Aunt Victoire.
 The next year, Shannon guest-starred on ABC's Pushing Daisies, and appeared in the film Evan Almighty.
 At that time, Shannon also made a move to drama, appearing in Mike White's film Year of the Dog in 2007.
 In 2013, Shannon joined White again, playing his love interest Eileen in the HBO show Enlightened, for which she was nominated for an Emmy for outstanding guest actress.

 Shannon hosted Saturday Night Live on May 12, 2007, making her the second former female cast member to host (after Julia Louis-Dreyfus) and the first one to have been a cast member for Lorne Michaels (Louis-Dreyfus was a cast member under Dick Ebersol).

 Shannon at the Orange County, California, Children's Book Festival on October 2, 2011, promoting her first children's book, Tilly the Trickster.

 In 2008, Shannon starred as Kath in the American version of the Australian sitcom Kath & Kim.

 In early 2010, Shannon was cast in a recurring role on the Fox television series Glee as Brenda Castle, an astronomy and badminton teacher who has a rivalry with main character Sue Sylvester.

 She returned to Saturday Night Live for a special Mother's Day episode on May 8, 2010, and the October 2010 reunion special "Women of SNL".

 Shannon replaced Katie Finneran in the role of Marge McDougall in the Broadway revival of Promises, Promises on October 12, 2010, and remained through its closure on January 2, 2011, along with co-stars Sean Hayes and Kristin Chenoweth.

 Shannon's first children's book, Tilly the Trickster, was released September 1, 2011.

-As of spring 2012, she has replaced Pauley Perrette as the spokesperson for Expedia.
+In spring 2012, she has replaced Pauley Perrette as the spokesperson for Expedia.

 In 2015, Shannon starred in the Sundance premiere of Me and Earl and the Dying Girl directed by Alfonso Gomez-Rejon.
-She was a guest, along with Denis Leary, on The Tonight Show Starring Jimmy Fallon on June 9, 2015.

-In 2016, Shannon co-starred in the HBO comedy Divorce opposite Sarah Jessica Parker and Thomas Haden Church.
+The following year, in 2016, Shannon co-starred in the HBO comedy Divorce opposite Sarah Jessica Parker and Thomas Haden Church.

 Shannon won the 2017 Film Independent Spirit Award for Best Supporting Actress for her performance in the highly acclaimed drama, Other People.
 She had two films premiere at the 2017 Sundance Film Festival: The Little Hours and Fun Mom Dinner.

 In 2018, Shannon co-hosted the Rose Parade with Will Ferrell on Amazon Prime Video in character as fictional local television personalities, Tish and Cord.
 In 2018, Shannon and Ferrell co-hosted HBO's broadcast of the wedding of Prince Harry and Meghan Markle as their characters Tish and Cord.

-In 2018, Shannon co-starred in the critically acclaimed Netflix film Private Life, playing prickly Cynthia.
+Also in 2018, Shannon co-starred in the critically acclaimed Netflix film Private Life, playing prickly Cynthia.